NINA (NICKI) LOCKER

 - Brocade Communications

 - Please see wsgr.com for a complete list of clients.

-- Special Review Committee of CSC Corporation in internal investigation regarding stock options
+- Special Review Committee of a public IT infrastructure company in internal investigation regarding stock options

 - Audit Committee of a public company in internal investigation regarding off-label promotion of FDA-approved medication

 - Juniper Networks in SEC investigation regarding multi-year financial restatement relating to accounting for stock options.
 Investigation concluded with a settlement that did not include any monetary fine.

 - Former CFO and CEO of a public company after the SEC enforcement staff recommended charging client with securities fraud violations.
 SEC concluded investigation without filing any charges.